UmbraNova/couple-todos-mobile-nn-app/README.md

 * Access the app on your mobile device or desktop by adding it to the home screen in the browser settings, using the provided link.

+### Deployment with Netlify:

+* This app is deployed and hosted on Netlify, a cloud platform that simplifies the deployment and hosting process.
+Netlify offers a seamless experience for continuous deployment, making it an ideal choice for hosting this small app.

+* Why Netlify?
+Ease of Use: Netlify provides a straightforward and user-friendly platform for deploying web applications.
+With just a few clicks, you can connect your GitHub repository and have your app live in no time.

+* Automatic Deployments: Netlify automatically deploys your app whenever changes are pushed to the connected GitHub repository.
+This ensures that the latest version is always available to users.

+* Free Hosting: Netlify offers a generous free hosting plan, making it a cost-effective solution for hosting personal projects and small applications.

+* Serverless Functions: If your app requires serverless functionality, Netlify provides serverless functions that can be easily integrated into your project.

+*By choosing Netlify, I aimed to provide a hassle-free deployment experience while keeping the hosting cost-effective.
+The simplicity and automation provided by Netlify align well with the goals of this collaborative group organizer.

 ### Contributing:
 Contributions are welcome!
 If you have ideas for improvements or find any issues, feel free to open an issue or submit a pull request.